Menu

 3 hacks every pregnant person needs to know about baby sleep

-Today on the Cold Coffee, Hot Mess Podcast Nadean and Olivia caught up with qualified sleep consultant, Steph Gouin from ‘Sleep by Steph’, to understand more about how to encourage healthy baby sleep - with steps you can learn now and implement when the time is right.
+Today on the Cold Coffee, Hot Mess Podcast Nadean and Olivia caught up with qualified sleep consultant, Steph Gouin from ‘Sleep by Steph’, to understand more about baby sleep training and how to encourage healthy baby sleep - with steps you can learn now and implement when the time is right.

 During our chat with Steph, she identified three tips that can make settling into an effective baby sleep routine easier from day dot.
 Yep, that’s day dot.
 As in the moment you come home from the hospital.